bsnux/django-bootstrap-scripts/README.md

     `$ python setup.py install`

-3. Create your Django project with a *fabfile* with this content:
+3. Create your Django project with a *fabfile.py* with this content:

     `from bootstrap.fabfile_dist import *`